iamalinguist/iamalinguist.github.io/_pages/notes.md

   # and create one content file for each profile inside _pages/

   - align: right
+    image: nativeenglish.jpg
+    content: about_nativeenglish.md
+    image_circular: false # crops the image to make it circular

+  - align: right
     image: syntax.jpg
     content: about_syntax.md
-    image_circular: false # crops the image to make it circular

-  - #align: right
-    #image: semantics.jpg
-    #content: about_semantics.md
-    #image_circular: false # crops the image to make it circular

-  - align: right
-    image: nativeenglish.jpg
-    content: about_nativeenglish.md
     image_circular: false # crops the image to make it circular

   - align: centre
     content: about_miscellaneous.md
     image_circular: false # crops the image to make it circular